Beyond-jQuery/book/manuscript/async-tasks.md

 sendAllRequests()
 ~~~~~~~

 At one point early on in the development of the async functions proposal, `await*` was included as a sort of alias for `Promise.all` (this is perhaps an oversimplification).
-Sometime after April 2014, this was removed from the proposal, apparently to avoid confusion with a keyword in the "generators" specification in ECMAScript 6th edition standard.
+Sometime after April 2014, this was removed from the proposal, apparently to avoid confusion with a keyword in the "generators" specification in ECMAScript 6th edition standard (which I will mention in the next section).
 The `yield*` keyword in this spec resembles `await*` in appearance, but the two do not share similar behaviors.
 So, it was removed from the proposal.
 The appropriate way to monitor a number of concurrent promissory functions with async functions requires making use of `Promise.all`:

 {title="using async functions to monitor a number of concurrent async tasks - final proposal", lang=javascript}
 ~~~~~~~